Back to articles

 70S Ribosome

 70S ribosome is smaller in size with a molecular weight of 2.7×106 daltons.
-In the prokaryotic cell, 70S ribosome is found in bacteria and blue-green algae.
+In prokaryotic cells, the 70S ribosome is found in bacteria (including cyanobacteria).
 The eukaryotic cell 70S ribosome is found in the chloroplasts and mitochondria.
 70S ribosomes consist of two subunits: 50S (larger subunit) and 30 S (smaller subunit)

 80S Ribosome

-It is larger in size with a molecular weight of 40×106 daltons.
+It is larger in size, with a molecular weight of about 4×10⁶ daltons.
 80S ribosome is absent in the prokaryotic cell.
 In the eukaryotic cell, 80S ribosome is found either in free form in the cytoplasm or bound with the endoplasmic reticulum and nuclear membrane.
 80S ribosome consists of two subunits: 60 S (larger subunit) and 40 S (smaller subunit).

 Chemical Composition of Ribosomes

 • A ribosome is composed of RNA and proteins.
-In the 70S ribosome, the RNA content is high than that of the protein.
+In the 70S ribosome, the RNA content is higher than the protein content.
 E.g., in the ribosome of E. coli, rRNA is 63%, and protein is 37 %.
-The case is just the opposite in the 80S ribosome.
-In the 80S ribosome, the RNA content is less than that of the protein.
-E.g., in the ribosome of a pea seedling, RNA is 40%, and protein is 60%.
+In the 80S ribosome the balance is closer to equal, with a slightly higher share of protein than in the 70S ribosome.

 • 70S ribosome consists of three types of rRNA, i.e., 23S rRNA, 16S rRNA, and 5S rRNA.
 In the larger 50S ribosomal subunit, 23S and 5S rRNA are present.
 In the smaller 30S ribosomal subunit, 16S rRNA is present.